Test-Flaky/TSE22/README.md

 Finally, in line 17 is the sum of each column.

-**Sheet Solution**
+**Solution**

-The "Solution" tab is the reference that supported the authors in making a decision for which category of problems issues should be categorized.
+This tab is the reference that supported the authors in making a decision for which category of problems issues should be categorized.
 This tab is organized with the columns as follows:

 * Support: Number of times the category occurred in the "Date" tab.